Israel: British Mandate for Palestine

-The Third (1919–1923) and Fourth Aliyahs (1924–1929) brought an additional 100,000 Jews to Palestine.
-The rise of Nazism and the increasing persecution of Jews in 1930s Europe led to the Fifth Aliyah, with an influx of a quarter of a million Jews.
-This was a major cause of the Arab revolt of 1936–39, which was suppressed by British security forces and Zionist militias.
-Several hundred British security personnel and Jews were killed; 5,032 Arabs were killed, 14,760 wounded, and 12,622 detained.
-An estimated ten percent of the adult male Palestinian Arab population was killed, wounded, imprisoned, or exiled.
+In the 1930s, Britain began considering proposals to partition Palestine.
+Although some Zionists opposed partition, David Ben-Gurion supported it while regarding it as a temporary arrangement.
+In the summer of 1938, he stated that, after the establishment of the state and the formation of a large army, they would "abolish partition" and "expand to the whole of Palestine".

 The British introduced restrictions on Jewish immigration to Palestine with the White Paper of 1939.
 With countries around the world turning away Jewish refugees fleeing the Holocaust, a clandestine movement known as Aliyah Bet was organised to bring Jews to Palestine.
-By the end of World War II, 31% of the population of Palestine was Jewish.
-The UK found itself facing a Jewish insurgency over immigration restrictions and continued conflict with the Arab community over limit levels.
+During World War II, Palestine was repeatedly bombed by Axis aircraft, causing casualties among both Jews and Arabs.
+About 30,000 Jews from Palestine served in the British military during the war, of whom around 700 were killed.
+Some 12,000 Palestinian Arabs also served in the British military during the war.
+At the end of the war, about 31% of the population of Palestine was Jewish.
+The UK found itself facing a Jewish insurgency over immigration restrictions from 1944, which intensified following the end of the war, and continued conflict with the Arab community over limit levels.
 The Haganah joined Irgun and Lehi in an armed struggle against British rule.
 The Haganah attempted to bring tens of thousands of Jewish refugees and Holocaust survivors to Palestine by ship.
 Most of the ships were intercepted by the Royal Navy and the refugees placed in detention camps in Atlit and Cyprus.
+The insurgency included bombings and other attacks by Jewish insurgent organisations, including attacks that had killed civilians as well as British security personnel and officials.